 This past week the second of two teams reached the summit of Mt.
-Ranier bringing to a close another successful year of climbs for Recovery Beyond Paradigm and Climbing Out Of Homelessness.
+Ranier bringing to a close another successful year of climbs for Recovery Beyond and the Climbing Out program.
 The energy and effort that was put into this program as a team (donors, volunteers, climbers, staff, and others who supported our efforts), is most reflected in this capstone climb.
 Thank you for your involvement and congrats to our collective success.

 Watching someone in our climb program move from being disconnected from community and struggling with a low-view of themselves, to standing on top of the highest peak in Washington, connected and beaming with confidence, is why we do this work.
 Sarah Farrens, a 2018 recovery climber, shared this sentiment and her experience at Camp Muir this past week.

 Without the commitment and dedication of the entire team, what we accomplished could not have been possible.
 The board, the staff, the donors, the many volunteers, and the miraculous dedication of our recovery climbers, together allows for this collective success.
 So again, thank you!

 We had 100% summits for recovery climbers, all injury free, and a monumental achievement in our climbers lives, the community, and this program’s history.
 Here are a few more details surrounding our capstone climb.